4x1md/vx8_gps/docs/prototype_v3.0.md

 ## Mechanics

-One of the requirements of this GPS version is an enclosure box.
-I chose 51x51x15mm plastic box which is cheap on eBay and AliExpress.
+One of the requirements of this GPS version was an enclosure box.
+I chose 51x51x15mm plastic box which is small, strong and can be bought cheap on eBay and AliExpress.

 ![Mechanics](https://raw.githubusercontent.com/4x1md/vx8_gps/master/docs/images/mech_01.jpg)